 Simple English definitions for legal terms

-Read a random definition: donor
+Read a random definition: invoice book

 The step-transaction doctrine is a way the government looks at a series of actions as a whole to figure out how much tax someone owes.
 They ignore any small steps that were taken just to get to the final result.
 This is also called the step-transaction approach.